airbusgeo/geocube-ingester/docs/user-guide/payload.md

 The input of the ingester is a payload.
 It contains an AOI, a date interval, parameters defining the raw products, parameters defining the processing and parameters defining the products to be ingested in the Geocube.

+The payload will be used to:
+1. List available scenes corresponding to the criterias ([Catalogue](catalog.md))
+2. Configure the downloading and pre-processing of the scenes (Downloader)
+3. Configure the processing of the scenes (Processor)
+4. Index the output products (Processor)

 The payload is a GeoJSON (all fields are mandatory unless otherwise stated):

 - AOI according to GeoJSON standards (`type`, `features`, `geometry`, `coordinates`...)